USS Texas (BB-35): World War I

 Upon her return to active duty with the fleet, Texas resumed a schedule alternating between training operations along the New England coast and off the Virginia Capes and winter fleet tactical and gunnery drills in the West Indies.
-That routine lasted just over two years until the February-to-March crisis over unrestricted submarine warfare catapulted the US into World War I in April 1917.
+That routine lasted just over two years until the February-to-March crisis over unrestricted submarine warfare catapulted the U.S. into World War I in April 1917.
 The 6 April declaration of war found Texas riding at anchor in the mouth of the York River with the other Atlantic Fleet battleships.
 She remained in the Virginia Capes–Hampton Roads vicinity until mid-August, conducting exercises and training Naval Armed Guard gun crews for service onboard merchant ships.
 One of the gun crews trained aboard Texas was assigned to the merchant vessel Mongolia at the beginning of the war.
 On 19 April, the crew of Mongolia sighted a surfaced German U-boat and the gun crew trained aboard Texas opened fire on the U-boat, averting an attack on Mongolia and firing the first American shots of World War I.

 In August, she steamed to New York for repairs, arriving at Base 10 on 19 August and entering the New York Navy Yard soon thereafter.
 She completed repairs on 26 September and got underway for Port Jefferson that same day.
 During the mid-watch on 27 September, she ran hard aground on Block Island.
 Captain Victor Blue and his navigator, confused about shore lights and more concerned about the minefield at the opening of Long Island Sound, made the turn at the wrong time and ran the ship aground on the island from the bow all the way aft beyond midships.
 For three days, her crew lightened ship to no avail.
 On 30 September, tugs came to her assistance, and she finally backed clear.
 Hull damage dictated a return to the yard, and extensive repairs precluded her departure with Battleship Division 9 for the British Isles in November.
 The secondary battery was reduced to eighteen 5-inch guns in October 1917.
 Captain Blue, a protege of Navy Secretary Josephus Daniels, was never court-martialed and remained in command of Texas.
 The Navy Department held his navigator entirely responsible for the accident.

 By December, she had completed repairs and moved south to conduct military simulations out of the York River.
 Mid-January 1918 found the battleship back at New York preparing for the voyage across the Atlantic, including the removal of two more 5-inch guns, reducing the total number aboard to 16.
 She departed New York on 30 January 1918, arrived at Scapa Flow in the Orkney Islands off the coast of Scotland on 11 February, and rejoined Battleship Division 9, by then known as the 6th Battle Squadron of Britain's Grand Fleet.